prabhuignoto/react-visual-grid-docs/docs/props.md

 ## showProgressBar

-The progress bar is a visual indicator of the images that have been loaded / seen.
-Defaults to `true`
+The `showProgressBar` is a feature that displays a visual indicator of the loaded or seen images.
+Its default value is `true`.

 ```jsx
   <Grid showProgressBar />